-- 42 Is there somebody responsible for a full programme of widely varied recreational activities? - Is encouragement given to those who wish to pursue minority interests? - 44 Are residents enabled to take a part in planning the recreational programme? - Does the programme include special items for those confined to bed?
+42 Is there somebody responsible for a full programme of widely varied recreational activities?

-46 Is use made of volunteers in developing the recreational programme?
+- 43 Is encouragement given to those who wish to pursue minority interests? - 44 Are residents enabled and encouraged to take part in planning the recreational programme? - 45 Does the programme include special items for those confined to bed? - 46 Is use made of volunteers in developing the recreational programme?